 About the Biology Department at Missouri State

-The Biology Department at Missouri State consists of 20 faculty, about 50 graduate students, and 450 undergraduate majors.
-Several of the faculty, including myself, are particularly interested in aquatic biology.
+The Biology Department at Missouri State consists of 20 faculty, about 50 graduate students, and 600 undergraduate majors.
+Several of the faculty (Finn, Kissoon-Charles, Mathis, Barnhart are particularly interested in aquatic biology.
 Our physical location in the Ozarks provides access to a variety of habitats, including many excellent streams, rivers, and lakes.
-We are currently developing a field station for teaching and research at Bull Shoals Lake.
-Inquiries from prospective students (BS, MS) are welcome!
+Our field station at Bull Shoals Lake on the White River provides unique opportunities for teaching and research.
+Inquiries from prospective students (BS, Masters) are welcome!